aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 > To make sure we can keep adding features fast, while keeping our commitment to
 > not release breaking changes, we are introducing a new model - API Previews.
 > APIs that we want to get in front of developers early, and are not yet
-> finalized, will be added to the AWS CDK with a specific suffix: `Pre`.
+> finalized, will be added to the AWS CDK with a specific suffix: `PreX`.
 APIs
 > with the preview suffix will never be removed, instead they will be deprecated
 > and replaced by either the stable version (without the suffix), or by a newer
 > preview version.
 For example, assume we add the method